openfisca/openfisca-doc/contribute/guidelines.md

 #### Continuous integration

-Before allowing you to merge a PR, the continuous integration server (Travis) will ensure that:
+Before allowing you to merge a PR, the continuous integration server will ensure that:

 - The automated tests are passing (they are triggered automatically and result is visible from the Pull Request page).
 - The semantic version number has been updated.
 Check the [semantic versionning guidelines](semver.md) to know more about how to increment the version number.